opencog/learn/README-Natural.md

 * **9)** (Optional; needed only if you are experimenting.)
    Review the `observe-text` function in `link-pipeline.scm`.
 The default, as it is, is fine, and this is almost surely what you want.
    (And so you can skip this step).

-This function was written to collect a large amount of additional information, which the current pipeline does not use.
-You can begin new exploration here.
+   The code in `link-pipeline.scm` is written to collect a several kinds of information, using several different approaches.
+Most of these variants remain unexplored.

    Caution, though: enabling some of these variants will create a deluge of data.
-You may have trouble with RAM, and with managing the size of datasets on disk.
+Some unsuspecting users were frustrated by the explosion in RAM and disk use.

    The `observe-text` function in 'link-pipeline.scm` collects observation counts on four different kinds of structures: